klaarnut/user-docs/en/overview.md

 Insert Javascript in this place by ignoring <script> /* and */</script> tags.

-*Visibility*
+- **Visibility**

 Set this page to be visible to the visitors you want.
 There are 3 mains to concern.

-- *Public*, every page’s visibility is “Public” to be visible to EVERYONE by default.
+*Public* : every page’s visibility is “Public” to be visible to EVERYONE by default.

-- *All Members*, set this page to be accessed and visible to only those who registered to your website as members, or those you added them as members by yourself.
+*All Members* : set this page to be accessed and visible to only those who registered to your website as members, or those you added them as members by yourself.

-- *Restricted Members*, aside from setting page to be visible to those all members on your website, you can also restricted members by giving role to them as User or VIP.
+*Restricted Members* : aside from setting page to be visible to those all members on your website, you can also restricted members by giving role to them as User or VIP.

--- **User**, is the role for those visitors who registered to be your website members.
+- *User*, is the role for those visitors who registered to be your website members.
 Every registered user is User.

--- **VIP**, the more privileged role you set to some User as VIP.
+- *VIP*, the more privileged role you set to some User as VIP.
 Select this will restrict to only those VIP to see this page.

-- **Site**
+#### Site

 To navigate or change page/post editor.

-*Pages*

-- *Recent*
+- **Pages**

-Quick way to access to your recently added pages.
+*Recent* : Quick way to access to your recently added pages.

-- *Menu Pages*
-List of all pages and all Blog posts on your website.
+*Menu Pages* : List of all pages and all Blog posts on your website.
 The 3-dots behind is for same functions as 3-dots on current edit page.

-- *Internal Page*
-Page(s) you don’t yet to be ready to publish with the 3-dots page setting.
+*Internal Page* : Page(s) you don’t yet to be ready to publish with the 3-dots page setting.

-*Blog*

-- *Recent*
+- **Blog**

-Quick way to access to your recently added pages.
+*Recent* : Quick way to access to your recently added pages.

-- *Post*
-List of all Blog posts you on your website with the levels of categories it was added.
+*Post* : List of all Blog posts you on your website with the levels of categories it was added.
 The 3-dots behind is for same functions as 3-dots on current edit page.

-*System*
+- **System**

-- *System Page*
+*System Page* :